karpathy/neuraltalk2/README.md

 Parts of this code were written in collaboration with my labmate [Justin Johnson](http://cs.stanford.edu/people/jcjohns/).

-We're very grateful for [NVIDIA](https://developer.nvidia.com/deep-learning)'s support in providing GPUs that made this work possible.
+I'm very grateful for [NVIDIA](https://developer.nvidia.com/deep-learning)'s support in providing GPUs that made this work possible.

+I'm also very grateful to the maintainers of Torch for maintaining a wonderful deep learning library.